krolinventions/wanderlust/results/simulation-results.md

 Conclusion: looking good, linear circular location with ^0.5 is looking best.
 1980s seems still enough time for the network to self-organize.
 If you compare with experiment 3 we have improved from 43% to 58%.

+## Night run
+2di 0.5 no location mutation 200 nodes 48 hours -> not sure location snooping is sufficient on this scale at 5940 19%, location mutation seems to be bad

+* Took two days
+* 17.5%